open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 **[16]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-`messaging.operation` has the following list of well-known values.
+`messaging.operation.name` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|